kabelwerk/sdk-js/docs/kabelwerk.md

-# Kabelwerk
+# The Kabelwerk object

-The `Kabelwerk` object is a singleton that opens and maintains the websocket connection to the Kabelwerk backend.
+The Kabelwerk object is a singleton that opens and maintains the websocket connection to the Kabelwerk backend.
 It is also used for retrieving and updating the connected user's info, opening [inboxes](./inboxes.md), and creating and opening [rooms](./rooms.md).

 ```js
 import Kabelwerk from 'kabelwerk';